-- 1.70 GPA at the conclusion of the semester in which the total number of institutional and transfer hours attempted reaches 24 semester hours; and - 2.00 GPA at the conclusion of any semester in which the number of institutional and transfer hours attempted reaches or exceeds 64 semester hours.
+- 1.70 At the conclusion of the semester in which the total number of institutional and transfer hours attempted reaches 24 semester hours; and, - 2.00 At the conclusion of any semester in which the number of institutional and transfer hours attempted reaches or exceeds 64 semester hours.

 Transfer students must meet the above academic standards for admission to the University.
-Once admitted, however, transfer students will be allowed to enroll for at least two semesters, provided they have a 1.00 GPA or above for the first term.
+Once admitted, however, each transfer student will be allowed to enroll for at least two semesters, provided they have a 1.00 GPA or above for the first term.
 The applications of transfer students who are subject to an existing suspension order by another institution or who fail to meet the above standard for admission will be denied admission and given the right to appeal before the Admissions and Academic Standards Committee.
 The Committee may impose special conditions of admission for transfer students who fail to meet the academic standards.

-Mayville State honors academic probation, existing suspensions, or disciplinary action recorded by a previous school.
+Academic probation, an existing suspension order, or disciplinary action by another school is honored.